 “Walt was witty and clever and always interested in learning what others thought and never failed to ask his colleagues how their families were doing.
 He enthralled generations of the children of faculty colleagues and graduate students with magic tricks and riddles,” Hollihan said.
 “He will be greatly missed, however, his presence will continue to be felt viscerally in the day-to-day activities of the School of Communication and at USC.”

-Fisher was named an emeritus professor in 2005.
+Fisher was named an emeritus professor in 2005, and he received the USC Faculty Lifetime Achievement Award in 2014.
 He was an adoring father, grandfather and great-grandfather who also enjoyed walking along the beach, going out to coffee with his dog, Foxie, and sipping his favorite wines.

 Fisher is survived by his sister, Jo Ann Pearce; his children Beverly Fisher, Roxanne Fisher Richards and her husband Robert Richards, Thomas Purnell-Fisher and his fiancée Lauren Taflinger; his grandchildren Martin Phillips, Challey Wittebort and Adrianna Ortenzio; and his great grandson Scott Wittebort.